riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/fusion/internal/server/README.md

 ### Persistence

-- Task data is saved to the file specified during `TimerManager` initialization.
+- Task data is saved to the file specified during `TaskManager` initialization.
 - Execution history is maintained in a separate file.